sighupio/furyctl/docs/drydock.md

 ## Pick the provider and the version

-The versions offered are the releases the wizard supports and this `furyctl` can install.
-With `--distro-location` there is exactly one: the version of that checkout.
+The versions offered are the ones **this** `furyctl` ships compatibility with for that provider, narrowed by the range the wizard declares — a wizard covers a subset of what furyctl supports.
+Nothing is looked up on the network, so the list is instant and can never disagree with the check that follows.
+Today that intersection is a single version, v1.35.1.

+`--distro-location` is optional and narrows it once more, to the version of that checkout: it is the only distribution on hand.
+Without it, the distribution of the chosen version is downloaded when you press Start, which takes a couple of seconds.

 ![The opening screen: a provider and a distribution version to choose](assets/drydock/01-picker.jpg)